You are viewing the Caracas chapterGlobalNew YorkAcarigua

 Pilot structure

-Four activation-ready phases with formal approval at each milestone.
+Four activation-ready phases with formal review at each milestone.

 Phase 01